LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 If the embedded message is not visible in the web browser or an error occurs then you should make sure that Lasso Server has been installed properly on your machine.
+Consult the :ref:`installation guide for your operating system
-Consult the :ref:`Lasso Server Guide<lasso-server-guide-index>` for complete instructions.
+<lasso-installation>` for complete instructions.

 .. _calling-lasso-cli: